PERK: Long-Context Reasoning as Test-Time Learning: Analysis

-\paragraph{Setup} We evaluate using the BabiLong tasks, which allow us to generate contexts of arbitrarily long lengths, and train a Qwen-2.5-0.5B base model using \perk{} on fixed-length contexts ranging from 1K to 8K tokens (as well as an FT-ICR baseline).
-Subsequently, we evaluate each model on contexts of up to 32K tokens, measuring each approach's ability to generalize to new, longer lengths (\ie, extrapolation), as well as shorter contexts (\ie, interpolation).
-Overall, we train on contexts of increasing lengths (1K to 8K tokens) and test on contexts ranging from 1K to 32K tokens.
+\textbf{Setup.} $\;$ Focusing on BabiLong tasks, which allow us to generate contexts of arbitrarily long lengths, we train a Qwen-2.5-0.5B base model using \perk{} on fixed-length contexts ranging from 1K to 8K tokens (as well as an FT-ICR baseline).
+Subsequently, we test on contexts ranging from 1K to 32K tokens (Figure \ref{fig:extrapolation}).
+For analyzing length generalization on extreme context windows, we also extrapolate on contexts with 64K and 128K tokens (Table \ref{tab:extrapolation_extreme}).
+We also compare \perk{} to recent training-free length generalization methods, Yarn \citep{peng2023yarnefficient} and Dual Chunk Attention (DCA; \citealp{an2024dca}) by applying these techniques to the FT-ICR Qwen model at inference time.

-\paragraph{PERK generalizes to new context lengths at test time.} Figure \ref{fig:extrapolation} shows that \perk{} outperforms FT-ICR on the BabiLong QA1 (single-hop) and QA2 (two-hop) tasks for all generalization settings.
-For extrapolation, FT-ICR's performance drops drastically as the inference context length exceeds the training context length, especially for shorter training contexts.
+\textbf{PERK generalizes to new context lengths at test time.} $\;$ Figure \ref{fig:extrapolation} shows that \perk{} outperforms FT-ICR on the BabiLong QA1 (single-hop) and QA2 (two-hop) tasks for all settings.
+FT-ICR's performance drops drastically as the inference context length exceeds the training context length, especially for shorter training contexts.
+While \perk's accuracy also decreases (from a higher starting point), the degradation is dampened at longer test lengths.
+Meanwhile, for interpolation, FT-ICR performance drops on shorter contexts when finetuned on longer ones, matching observations from prior work \citep{gao2025trainlongcontextlanguagemodels}.
+In contrast, \perk{} maintains (and even increases) its performance.